linnarsson-lab/loom-viewer/README.md

 ### The Loom viewer

-To open the viewer, run the `loom` tool without any arguments.
-This will default to starting the local server.
-It will automatically open `localhost:8003` in your default browser, and likely show a message that our usage of `fetch` is (somehow) broken on Safari (bug #121).
-The real reason is that the local server looks for loom files in `loom-datasets` and did not find any.

 **Mac and Linux:**

-After installation, to run the `loom` tool you can simply open a terminal and type:
+To start the server you open a terminal and type:

 ```bash
 loom
 ```

+This will automatically open `localhost:8003` in your default browser, and likely show a message that our usage of `fetch` is (somehow) broken if you are on Safari (bug #121).
+The real reason is that the local server looks for loom files in `loom-datasets` and did not find any.

 **Windows:**